 Dear Mr. David,

-This is to notify you that we are issuing you a warning letter for your unprofessional behavior of blame game.
+This is to notify you that we are issuing you a warning letter for your unprofessional behavior in the blame game.

-We have received many complaints from your colleagues and manager that whenever some issue arises in your department for which you are responsible, you often try to shoulder off the responsibility and blame any concerned employee.
-Once, in front of the CEO, you even blamed your manager for the delay in the [XYZ] project completion for which you were entirely responsible.
+We have received many complaints from your colleagues and manager that whenever an issue arises in your department for which you are responsible, you often try to shoulder off the responsibility and blame any concerned employee.
+Once, before the CEO, you blamed your manager for the delay in the [XYZ] project completion, for which you were entirely responsible.

 Your manager wants to replace you.
 However, as you have been working with us for many years, we are issuing you this warning letter to give you a chance to improve your behavior.
-If this blaming behavior would not stop, we would have to comply with the request of your manager.
+If this blaming behavior does not stop, we must comply with your manager’s request.

 We hope to see a change.
 If you have any questions, contact us at [Contact].